hashicorp/vault-plugin-auth-azure/README.md

 The `local_environment_setup.sh` file will be created in the `bootstrap/terraform` directory as a result of running `make setup-env`.
 This file contains environment variables needed to configure the auth method.
+The values can also be accessed via `terraform output`.

 Once you're finished with plugin development, you can run the following to destroy the Azure resources: